-As summer is swiftly coming to an end, we’ve made a list of 10 top books to read during the long autumn evenings.
+We’ve made a list of 10 must-read books.
 Is there anything you would add to the list?

 Middle Earth is an expansive fantasy world filled with heroes, evil, and innocence.
 It follows the steps of Frodo Baggins, whose quest to destroy a certain ring becomes a tale of triumph in impossible circumstances.

 Imagine a world where a women’s identity is reduced to a mere extension of their male partners.
 A world of Offreds (Of Fred) and Ofglens (Of Glen) where women are no longer allowed to own property, work, read or handle money.
 As women’s rights remain the spotlight, the novel is as relevant today as ever.

 Lolita is not a love story, nor is it a morality tale.
 It’s an in-depth travel into a deviant mind.
 Filled with puns, witticisms, and allusions, some critics say it was written ‘in the most beautiful English ever published’.

 A raw account of Anne’s life as she and her family hide from the Nazis.
 Despite the circumstances, Anne believes that people are still good at heart.

 “In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a hobbit-hole, and that means comfort.”

 Before LOTR there was The Hobbit - a short children’s book.
 Meet young Bilbo Baggins as he goes on a quest through Middle Earth to face an evil dragon.